Vita0818/Outposts/FORGIS_TASK.md

 - important collection or mastered-list logic;
 - typography and visual design direction;
 - Markdown or content parsing direction if present;
-- platform-specific SwiftUI pieces that need Android equivalents.
+- platform-specific SwiftUI pieces that need HarmonyOS / ArkUI equivalents.

 Do not dump the whole source repository into memory.